 There is a two to two-and-a-half hour Battlefields tour that you can take, going from the Monument to the Dead in Meaux and taking in various sites to end back in Meaux.

 19 rue Bossuet

 Tel.: 00 33 (0)1 64 33 24 23 or 00 33 (0)1 64 33 02 26

 Meaux is 42 kilometers (26 miles) east of Paris.

 - By car Take the A4 motorway from Paris and follow the signs to Meaux.
 There is a free car park at the museum.

 - By train Trains from the Gare de l’Est take 30 minutes to Meaux railway station.
 From the station take bus line M6

 From Meaux, there are three trips which I recommend.
 Stay overnight and make this a good weekend or a 2 to 3-day excursion from Paris.

 - Reims, the capital of Champagne is an easy drive on the motorway.
 It has one of France's most beautiful cathedrals, famous as the place where former Kings of France were crowned, museums and good restaurants.
 Read more in my Guide to Reims.
 And check out the top attractions in Reims which include the Museum of the Surrender where World War II ended on May 7th, 1945 at 2.41am.

-- The medieval city of Troyes has a wonderful labrynth of old cobbled streets full of half-timbered houses, old churches and attractions.
+- The medieval city of Troyes has a wonderful labyrinth of old cobbled streets full of half-timbered houses, old churches, and attractions.
 It also has two of the prettiest hotels in France, and one of France's biggest Outlet and Discount Shopping Centers.
-See my Guide to Troyes.

 - Nearer Paris, the Chateau of Fontainebleau is set in a spectacular forest, once the hunting ground for the French monarchs, now a delightful day out.